DevExpress/devextreme-documentation/concepts/05 UI Components/Scheduler/010 Overview.md

 ---

 Each data source object represents an appointment to be scheduled and has a special structure.
-This structure should be similar to that described in the [dataSource](/api-reference/10%20UI%20Widgets/dxScheduler/1%20Configuration/dataSource.md '/Documentation/ApiReference/UI_Components/dxScheduler/Configuration/#dataSource') option.
+This structure should be similar to that described in the [dataSource](/api-reference/10%20UI%20Widgets/dxScheduler/1%20Configuration/dataSource.md '/Documentation/ApiReference/UI_Components/dxScheduler/Configuration/#dataSource') property.
 The fields listed below should be present in every appointment.

 - **text**
     The subject of an appointment.